apostrophecms/apostrophe-documentation/docs/howtos/docker.md

-# Building Docker images for Apostrophe projects
+# Building Docker Images for Apostrophe Projects

 [Docker](http://www.docker.com/) is a containerization platform that lets developers build an image for their projects then run it anywhere.